 How Often Should I Peel?

-Depend on your preference.
-We recommend 1 Peel per 1-2 weeks.
-Do NOT peel more than once a week.
+- Depend on your preference.
+We recommend 1 Peel per week.
+Do NOT peel more than twice a week.

 Will My Face/Body Scale or Flake as Result of Glycolic Peel?